vanjohnson879/frontline-cloud-doc/content/docs/user/artifacts/index.md

 ## Upload

-In order to filled the artifact with your bundled simulation, click on the icon:upload[] icon on the right side of the table.
+In order to filled the artifact with your bundled simulation, click on the {{< icon upload >}} icon on the right side of the table.

 {{< img src="artifact-upload-empty.png" alt="Artifact upload empty" >}}